Learn the Signs of Autism

 Early Signs of Autism

 Girls are less likely than boys to exhibit signs of autism at any age, however the disorder occurs in both genders.
-The condition may start at any time, but it is common for children with autism to suddenly regress around the age of 2 or 3 and lose social or communication skills they had already learned.
-Some of the early signs of autism spectrum disorder you should look for in your child:
+The condition may start at any time.
+However, it is common for children with autism to suddenly regress around the age of 2 or 3 and lose social or communication skills they had already learned.
+Some of the early signs of autistic children are as follows:

 - Reluctance to maintain eye contact